 We have only ever experienced it once ourselves, but if you do a search for ‘iPhone overheating’, or anything similar, you will get hundreds of thousands of hits.
-Even after iOS 13 update, there is a lot of feedback about iPhone overheating issue.
-Just in case you are in any doubt, your iPhone overheating after iOS 13 is NOT a good thing, as it is fair to say ‘A cool computer is a happy computer’.
+Even after the iOS 17 update, there is a lot of feedback about the iPhone overheating issue.
+Just in case you are in any doubt, your iPhone overheating after iOS 16 or iOS 17 is NOT a good thing, as it is fair to say ‘A cool computer is a happy computer’.
 You do not want to see any messages saying things like ‘Flash is disabled.
 The iPhone needs to cool down ...’, or a blunt ‘iPhone needs to cool down before you can use it’.
 Please read on for some help with preventing and recovering from situations of an iPhone overheating.

 To put it very simply, the reasons can be divided into just two categories, ‘outside’ and ‘inside’, that is ‘external’ and ‘internal’ reasons.
 Let us look a little more at what that means and they talk about what you might do about it.